tiyd-fee-2016-02/lessons/week-2/js-objects-101.md

 This way of building objects is sometimes called "object literal" syntax.

-## objects: pick out a single record
+## Objects: pick out a single record

 Once an object exists, you can reference an individual value by its key using a `.` followed by the key name.
 Here we use